Though Sha Tin is not on the tourist map, it has a number of hidden gems that are worth venturing out to see.

 The 10,000 Buddhas Monastery is perhaps Sha Tin’s most quirky local attraction.
 Tucked away in the hills, this monastery (which actually isn’t a monastery at all) features thousands of golden statues of Buddha, each with unique facial expressions and gestures.
 You’ll need good walking shoes to climb an endless number of steps, lined with golden statues, but you’ll be rewarded with a very scenic view once you reach the top.

 Sha Tin also has Hong Kong’s biggest racecourse, the other of course being the Happy Valley Racecourse.
-Unlike Happy Valley, which is largely a nighttime affair with a party atmosphere, the races at Sha Tin Racecourse are mostly during the day, and held on weekends.
+Unlike Happy Valley, which is largely a party atmosphere, the races at Sha Tin Racecourse are during the day, and held on weekends.

 Sha Tin is bisected by the Shing Mun River, which becomes the site of a pitched battle during the annual Dragon Boat Festival.
 Thousands of people line the river to cheer on the dragon boat teams as they race from the scenic Banyan Bridge.